 Bloodstone aims to:

-BILL BURFORD (Producer/Director) At the Strand Street Theater in Galveston’s historic district, Bill produced and directed new plays, classics, musical plays, reviews, concerts, and dance performances, developed a creativity program for youngsters, and curated an art film series.
+BILL BURFORD (Producer/Director) Bill was for many years a freelance director in New York, California, and his native Texas.
+At the Strand Street Theater in Galveston’s historic district, Bill produced and directed new plays, classics, musical plays, reviews, concerts, and dance performances, developed a creativity program for youngsters, and curated an art film series.
 In Sag Harbor, NY he served as general manager for Bay Street Theater, a company producing shows with leading West End and Broadway artists.
 He produced and directed Peter Weiss’ rarely seen Night with Guests at the New York International Fringe Festival.
 He directed Je Christine (www.jechristine.com), translated and adapted by Suzanne Savoy from the works of international poet, writer, and women’s advocate Christine de Pizan (1364-1429), now touring out of NYC.
 He most recently taught playwriting with Stony Brook University’s Creative Writing MFA in Southampton and Manhattan.
 He collaborates at Dumbo’s Brooklyn Pearl studio with Trevor Vaughn, Omar Zaire, and other cultural BASE jumpers on The Shake-Up, a podcast series re-imagining mortality and the supernatural in Shakespeare’s plays.
-A member of SDC, Bill is currently directing Eric Micha Holme’s Falls for Jodie, a study of John Hinckley before his attempt on Reagan’s life, for the John Drew Theater at Guild Hall, East Hampton, NY.
+A member of SDC, Bill most recently directed Eric Micha Holme’s Falls for Jodie, a study of John Hinckley before his attempt on Reagan’s life, for the John Drew Theater at Guild Hall, East Hampton, NY.